dhellmann/pymotw/PyMOTW/sys/imports.rst

 .. }}}
 .. {{{end}}}

-Next, we need to provide finder and loader classes that know how to look in a shelf for the source of a module or package:
+Next, it needs to provide finder and loader classes that know how to look in a shelf for the source of a module or package.

 .. include:: sys_shelve_importer.py
     :literal:
     :start-after: #end_pymotw_header

-Now we can use ``ShelveFinder`` and ``ShelveLoader`` to import code from a shelf.
-For example, importing the ``package`` created above:
+Now :class:`ShelveFinder` and :class:`ShelveLoader` can be used to import code from a shelf.
+For example, importing the :mod:`package` created above:

 .. include:: sys_shelve_importer_package.py
     :literal: